REGISTER NOW to attend Immigrant Day!

 Parking - Street parking near the capitol has 1 and 2 hour time limits.
-We recommend arriving early and parking in one of the garages between 7th -9th on L Street.
+We recommend arriving early and parking in one of the garages between 7th and 9th on L Street.
 There is special pricing if you arrive before 9/10am.
-If you do park on the street the meters surrounding the perimeter of the capitol accept coins and credit cards.
+If you park on the street, the meters surrounding the perimeter of the capitol accept coins and credit cards.

 Wireless - There is no wifi connection in the capitol.
 For nearby hotspots: Click Here

 Restrooms - The state capitol has restrooms on several floors, including near the cafeterias on the 6th floor and in the basement.